As players cleaned out their lockers on Monday at Reliant Stadium, a mixture of disappointment and optimism permeated the locker room.

 It took the Texans 10 seasons to finally reach the playoffs.
 From the way players talked on Sunday and Monday, it could be a long time before they miss the playoffs.

-“This organization is going to be like a shark tasting blood,” tight end
+"This organization is going to be like a shark tasting blood," tight end Joel Dreessen said.
+"We're going to be hungry for more.
+Making the playoffs is going to happen over and over again for this ball club."

 Said Foster: "The beautiful thing about this thing that we have in Houston is that it can only go up from here.
 Houston should be excited about it.
 I'm excited about it, and this franchise is excited about it.
 Everybody sees the potential that this team has now.
 I think we gained a little respect in this league this year.
 We have a young team, a talented team, and I think the upside is tremendous.